 If you have been exercising in cooler weather and are now experiencing a weather change or have moved to a location with hotter weather, you may retain water after your workouts for the first few days.
-Lulu Weschler, a physical therapist and regular contributor to Ultracycling, says your blood plasma levels can increase up to 10 percent while your body is acclimating to exercising in hot weather.
-Because your blood plasma -- the fluid part of your blood that doesn't contain cells or platelets -- contains more water than any other substance, this increase in plasma levels can lead to a retention of water after your workouts for a few days.
+Because your blood plasma — the fluid part of your blood that doesn't contain cells or platelets — contains more water than any other substance, according to the American Red Cross, this increase in plasma levels can lead to a retention of water after your workouts for a few days.

-Chronic dehydration can lead to kidney disease, according to MedlinePlus, a website published by the U.S. National Library of Medicine.
+Chronic dehydration can lead to kidney disease, according to MedlinePlus.
 When your blood plasma levels decrease as a result of dehydration, reduced blood flow to your kidneys can occur, which causes damage.
 One symptom of kidney disease is water retention due to an inability of your body to process water and expel it from your body.
 Watch for blood in your urine or extremely concentrated and dark urine for warning signs of kidney disease.